lmglmg/vape-db/README.md

 `vape-db` is a temporary in-memory database with absolutely no persistence.
 Its use is to provide communication between different parts of any system (for example to enable communication between two Jenkins builds).

+Consult the `API.md` file for more information on how to use the API.

 ## Release Notes

 ### 0.2.0